braze-inc/braze-docs/_docs/_hidden/private_betas/phone_number_capture.md

 ### Step 4: Style your message

-You can customize the look and feel of your message using the Drag & Drop Editor [in-app message components][3].
+You can customize the look and feel of your message using the drag-and-drop [in-app message components][3].

 ## Reporting